-This provision is for the training requirements of the Clerk and Councillors.
-In 2020/21 and 2021/22 several of the Community Councillors and the Clerk to the Council have attended several of the One Voice Wales training courses that were provided locally and during the Covid lockdowns, remotely.
+The Council has a Statutory Training plan in place to meet the training requirements of the Clerk, Admin Assistant and Councillors.
+In 2023/24 and 2024/25 several of the Community Councillors and the officers of the Council have attended the One Voice Wales training courses that were provided remotely together with other adhoc training from other providers.